expo/expo/docs/versions/unversioned/introduction/faq.rst

 * **Push Notifications**

   Push notifications work right out of the box across both iOS and Android, using a single, unified API.
-You don't have to setup APNS and GCM/FCM or configure ZeroPush or anything like that.
+You don't have to set up APNS and GCM/FCM or configure ZeroPush or anything like that.
 We think we've made this as easy as it can be right now

 * **Facebook Login**

-  This can take a long time to get setup properly yourself, but you should be able to get it working in 10 minutes or less on Exponent.
+  This can take a long time to get set up properly yourself, but you should be able to get it working in 10 minutes or less on Exponent.

 * **Instant Updating**